Fuchs' allegation corroborated - United

 The club launched an investigation after Fuchs said he was abused during Saturday's Scottish Premiership match with Ross County.

-And findings have been submitted to the Scottish FA and SPFL.
+Findings have been submitted to the Scottish FA and SPFL.

 County said on Sunday they believed "no racist language had been used, however swearing and foul language had been".

-The alleged incident took place just after Ilmari Niskanen's solitary goal in United's 1-0 win.
+The alleged incident took place just after Ilmari Niskanen's goal in United's 1-0 win.

 Following the match, Tangerines head coach Thomas Courts held an anti-racism t-shirt in front of the visiting supporters at Tannadice.

-And Ross County said the gesture risked the safety of their supporters leaving the ground.
+Ross County said the gesture risked the safety of their supporters leaving the ground.

 Both clubs are not due to play again until 16 October because of the international break.